Uber to learn London licence fate with judge's ruling on Tuesday

 With backers including Goldman Sachs and BlackRock and valued at more than US$70 billion, Uber has faced protests, bans and restrictions around the world as it challenges traditional taxi operators, angering some unions.

 Uber, which has about 45,000 drivers in London, introduced several new initiatives in response to the ruling, including 24/7 telephone support and the proactive reporting of serious incidents to police.
-It has also changed senior UK management.
+It has also changed senior management in Britain, its biggest European market.

-The ruling has also been a test of Uber's new management at the board level, with chief executive Dara Khosrowshahi, who took charge the month before TfL's decision, pledging to "make things right" in London after the ruling.
+The ruling has been a test of Uber's new management at the board level, with chief executive Dara Khosrowshahi, who took charge the month before TfL's decision, pledging to "make things right" in London.

 Uber's corporate culture has changed since Khosrowshahi's arrival, company officials told the court on Monday, promising better practices and more transparency.

-After its application for a five-year license was rejected last year, Uber is now seeking an 18-month one to prove to the authorities that it has reformed.
-But Judge Emma Arbuthnot on Monday said she thought 18 months "would be rather too long."
+After its application for a five-year licence was rejected last year, Uber is now seeking an 18-month one to prove to the authorities that it has reformed.
+But Judge Emma Arbuthnot said on Monday she thought 18 months "would be rather too long."

+Arbuthnot said on Tuesday she expected to give the judgment at around 1600 GMT.

-TfL's lawyer told the court on Monday that if Arbuthnot does decide to give Uber a London license, it should be under strict conditions which the regulator has agreed with Uber, and for a short time-period, as there are questions over whether the changes implemented can be relied upon.
+TfL's lawyer told the court on Monday that if a licence was granted by Arbuthnot, it should be under strict conditions which the regulator has agreed with Uber, and for a short duration, as there were questions whether Uber's changes could be trusted.

-The court will hear evidence from Helen Chapman, TfL's Interim Director of Licensing, Regulation and Charging, on Tuesday, after which Arbuthnot plans to make her decision, the judge said on Monday.

-The ruling is set to be made on Tuesday but the full judgment would follow later, she said.
+Asked if Uber's more proactive approach since the ruling showed the relationship with the regulator had improved, Chapman said: "It certainly works better when an operator is seeking permission rather than forgiveness."

+(Reporting by Alistair Smout; Additional reporting by Costas Pitas; Editing by Alexander Smith and Mark Potter)